 - Fold the chocolate bean mixture into the aquafaba then pour into 4 dishes.

 - Chill for an hour then sprinkle with grated chocolate.

 - Keep in the fridge and enjoy within 3 days.

-*Health benefits of dark chocolate were sourced from The University of Michigan Medicine.
+*Health benefits of dark chocolate were sourced from Healthline and The University of Michigan Medicine.